This Is Where I Survived My Suicide Attempt

 I’ve been having suicidal thoughts since I was a teenager.
 I considered ending my life at either Yishun Dam or my secondary school.

 There are times when I think about crossing a busy road and letting a car hit me.
-These are mostly areas far from where I stay, and away from people.
+I’d think about doing it in ulu areas far from where I stay.
 I wouldn’t want my family members to find me in whatever state I’m in.
 It is already hard enough to lose someone you love—I never want to leave them the memory of how I ended my life.

 He was also meeting a bunch of people a few days prior to his death.
 Hearing this, it dawned upon me that I needed to seek help immediately because I was headed in the same direction as my colleague.
 It’s not easy to be crying every time I meet my therapist, but I feel relief in being able to let someone see the dark part of myself.
 My family doesn’t know I have suicidal thoughts.